Classic Poker Draw

 The Showdown

-After bettings is over the players show down their cards.
+After betting is over the players show down their cards.
 The thrown-in cards do not need to be shown down.
-The player with the strongest poker hand wins the pot.
-If there are equal winning combinations then the pot is split among the players holding such combinations.
+The player with the strongest Poker hand wins the pot.
+If there are equal winning hands then the pot is split among the players holding such hands.
 If only one player remains (the others have folded) then he or she can grab the pot without showing down the cards.

 Probabilities in Poker Draw